Tips for transitioning to your new assisted living apartment.

 Keep an open mind.

-Change can stir many emotions.
+According to the Elder Care Alliance, change can stir many emotions.
 Be open to all your feelings—good and bad.
 Know that fear is natural but that it’s temporary.
 If you find anxiety about the move overwhelming, make a list of all the positive aspects of this change: A lock-and-leave lifestyle, new friends, and interesting activities to explore, a helping hand when you need it.
 Focus on what you’re gaining, not what you’re losing.

 Establish a sense of familiarity.